Neizinp/tracyfy/README.md

 ## 📝 License

-Private project - All rights reserved
+MIT License - See [LICENSE](LICENSE) for details.

 ## 🤝 Contributing

-This is a private project.
-Contributions are not currently accepted.
+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## 📧 Contact

-For questions or issues, please contact the repository owner.
+For questions or issues, please open an issue on GitHub.

 ---